CJHArch/Excel-to-DSC/README.md

 Excel-to-DSC
 ============

+This is a modified version of the main branch, tweaked for the Center for Jewish History's EAD stylesheets.

+Changes are summarized in the comments of the XSL.

+The Word doc provides set up instructions.

+---

 Use the attached Excel file to create an EAD container list.
 The process supports creating controlled vocabularies, mixed-content elements (such as title, persname, emph elements, etc.), date elements with ISO-8601 date normalizations, and a hierarchy up to 12 levels deep.
 Any of the column values may also be repeated now -- resulting in multiple unitdate values at any level of description, for instance -- by adding a new row and setting its level equal to 0.

 To get started: